resema/Notepad/_posts/2017-09-20-machine-learning-an-introduction.md

 Diagnotis: A test that you can run to gain insight what is/isn't working with a learning algorithm, and gain guidance as to how best to improve its performance.

 Diagnostics can take time to implement, but doing so can be very good use of your time.

+### Model Selection
+Split the data into three parts train, cross-validation and test data set.
+Now we use the cv set for model selection, the train set for training and the test set for validation.